-In starting Bridge of Grace he adds, “Growing up, there was a church in my neighborhood, very close to where we gathered to drink.
+Javier comments that, “Growing up, there was a church in my neighborhood, very close to where we gathered to drink.
 People would walk past us on their way to services.
-We heard the music and saw them pass again as they left never stopping to either speak to us or invite us to their church.
+We heard the music and saw them pass again as they left, never stopping to either speak to us or to invite us to their church.
 That experience has shaped my ministry and the mission of Bridge of Grace.
-We will not only open our doors, but we will actively pursue them and tell the story that can change their lives now and forever.”
+We will not only open our doors, but we will actively pursue them and tell the story that can change their lives now and forever”.
 Bridge of Grace is all about transforming people’s lives.